-Our commitment is not only embedded in our values but is also driven by our long-term vision for a sustainable future.
-In 2019, we introduced our first alternative-fuel trucks, paving the way for continuous innovation in research and development.
-Since then, we have actively pursued strategic partnerships with our service providers and innovative manufacturers to advance the decarbonization of freight transport.
-Through these collaborations, we invest in research and development projects that further our sustainability goals while ensuring that we meet our governance and social responsibility commitments.
+Our dedication goes beyond our core values it is guided by a long-term vision for a sustainable future.
+Since introducing our first alternative-fuel trucks in 2019, we have continued to drive innovation through ongoing research and development.
+We have forged strategic partnerships with service providers and forward-thinking manufacturers to accelerate the decarbonization of freight transport.
+These collaborations support investments in R&D projects that not only advance our sustainability objectives but also reinforce our commitments to governance and social responsibility.